Skip to content

 Understanding the valuation is crucial for both buyers and sellers as it forms the foundations from which negotiations start and affects the overall success of the deal.
 Overvalue the business and you can chase away good potential buyers; undervalue the business and you could leave money on the table when selling the business.

-The user’s perception of an opinion’s accuracy is influenced by the independence and expertise of the person providing it.
+The user’s perception of the accuracy of the opinion is affected by the independence and expertise of the person giving the opinion.
 If the buyer and seller both believe in the correctness of the valuation it makes a massive difference to the speed with which a deal can be consummated.
-In addition, the opinion is based on specific assumptions, so any major shift in business forecasts or market conditions will alter the valuation.

 3. You Are Buying The Future